Tanz0rz/haxe-fmod/docs/getting-started.md

 Where engines differ, a step shows one tab per engine.
 Pick yours on any tab group and every tab group on the site follows.

-The library is tested on games built with the `lime` and `openfl` CLI tools (HaxeFlixel and friends), on Heaps, and on Kha.
+The library is tested on HaxeFlixel and other `lime` and `openfl` games, on Heaps, and on Kha.
 Each engine has a complete example game: [EZPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/EZPlatformer) (HaxeFlixel), [HeapsPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/HeapsPlatformer), and [KhaPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/KhaPlatformer).
 [Using another framework?](#using-another-framework) covers everything else.

 ## Supported platforms